mportuga/bootstrap-ios/README.md

 ## Documentation

-Bootstrap's documentation is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
+Bootstrap's documentation is publicly hosted on GitHub Pages at <http://getbootstrap.com>.

 ## Contributing